 Before joining a writing buddy or your fellow sprinters for a writing sprint, pause for a second.
 Ask yourself, “Am I entering this sprint with a focus?
 Do I know what I’m going to write today?”

-Even if you’re a pantser, you’ll have a more positive experience in a writing sprint if you set an intention for each sprint.
+Even if you’re a pantser, you’ll have a more positive, focused writing experience if you set an intention for each sprint.

 What is an intention?

 Studies on productivity and goal setting have consistently shown that when you set an intention, when you visualize what you’re going to do, when you’re going to do it, and where you’re going to do it, you’re much more likely to actually accomplish your goal.